-If you want the best iPhone for photographers, then you’ll probably naturally gravitate towards the expensive iPhone 16 Pro / Pro Max models.
-With those, you get a triple lens setup, and a range of shooting functions that are appealing to those that love taking pictures with their phones.
+If you want the best iPhone for photographers, then you’ll probably naturally gravitate towards the expensive iPhone 16 Pro / Pro Max models, or the newer iPhone 17 Pro.
+With those, you get a triple lens setup and a range of shooting functions that appeal to those who love taking pictures with their phones.

 But – how much do you actually need all that stuff?
 We all coped pretty well with just one lens on our phones for a long time, to save money, would it make sense to go back to that setup?